I don’t really need a project plan if I’ve already discussed all the details with my client. Right?

 A clearly stated scope will help your team understand the boundaries of the project and prevent any misunderstanding or mistakes.

-You can also include here the Requirements Management Plan and your project’s Work Breakdown Structure (WBS) to write down all activities and their relationships.
+Tip: You can also include here the Requirements Management Plan and your project’s Work Breakdown Structure (WBS) to write down all activities and their relationships.

 Schedule Management Plan

 The schedule is one of the most important elements you should set during project planning.
-List all time-related details in accordance to the project’s deliverables, due dates, milestones, and other determinant factors.
+List all time-related details in accordance with the project’s deliverables, due dates, milestones, and other determinant factors.
 Include all methods of schedule development, who’s in charge, what resources will be used, and how time reporting should be done.

-You don’t have to plan your project’s schedule on paper.
+Tip: You don’t have to plan your project’s schedule on paper.
 Use project management software or task management tools instead to schedule the duration of each task and make them available for the entire team.
 Or even better, tools for Gantt chart creation (pretty popular in the construction industry) to align planning with time management.

 Gantt Chart example in Paymo